 June 8-10, 2018 South Bass Island: This will be year number 14 in celebrating, the South Bass Island Kayak Rendezvous as the premier kayaking gathering on Lake Erie.
 Join more than 100 kayakers from the tri-state area and beyond for a weekend of paddling, camping, socializing and exploring the islands located in the western basin of Lake Erie.
-We want to thank the ACA for sponsoring this year's rendezvous and for presenting our keynote speaker: Michael Gray.

 Each year on the second weekend after Memorial Day, paddlers have descended upon the South Bass Island State Park for this annual gathering.
 This paddler organized event, brings kayakers together for a fun weekend.
 Safety is our utmost concern and paddlers are encouraged to plan their own water based activities, but join our land based social functions.
 There are countless paddling opportunities among the islands of the Western Basin.
 For beginners there are paddling opportunities within the Put-in-Bay Harbor, for intermediate paddlers, there are miles of island coastline to paddle and for experienced paddlers there are dozens of open water crossings between islands to explore.
 See our paddling page for destination ideas for your weekend.